 DEME launched its first ever Service Operation Vessel (SOV) at the CEMRE shipyard in Yalova, Turkey, marking a major milestone in its fleet history.
-Named ‘Groene Wind’, the Small Waterplane Area Twin Hull (SWATH) vessel will be deployed for wind farm maintenance activities.
+Named ‘Groene Wind’, the Small Waterplane Area Twin Hull (SWATH) vessel is deployed for wind farm maintenance activities.

 DEME’s in-house newbuild team worked in close collaboration with Vuyk Engineering Rotterdam and research institute MARIN.
 The new vessel significantly improves safety, comfort, and workability for wind farm technicians - even in the roughest sea conditions.